mrjpatel/Smart-Library/README.md

 ## Configuration

 ### User password cryptography
 The `cryptography` library relies on some packages to be installed.
-These will need to be installe dwith the `apt` package manager.
+These will need to be installed with the `apt` package manager.
 ```bash
 $ sudo apt install build-essential libssl-dev libffi-dev python-dev
 ```